Learning in EYFS

 - Able to form positive relationships and work collaboratively with others.

-Learning centres around the Characteristics of Effective Learning and our little learners are encouraged to explore, take an active part in their learning, and use their creative and critical thinking through a range of purposeful and engaging activities, both indoors and outdoors.
-The children particularly enjoy our Forest School sessions in the local woods where they explore nature and learn many life skills.
+Our dynamic curriculum is planned and regularly adapted to meet the needs of the children with the Characteristics of Effective Teaching and Learning at its core: Play and Exploration, Active Learning and Creative and Critical Thinking.
+This supports our children’s learning and development in preparation for Key Stage One as well as encouraging the children to explore, take an active part in their learning, and use their creative and critical thinking through a range of purposeful and engaging activities, both indoors and outdoors.
+The children particularly enjoy our Moors School sessions on the local moorland where they explore nature, develop their scientific skills and take part in orienteering sessions.
 We love to learn through play and activities are based around the children’s interests and fascinations so that children have ownership of their learning.
 Play is enhanced through meaningful interactions with highly effective practitioners to ensure that the development of the whole child is supported and extended.
 All adults in EYFS are highly skilled at furthering the children’s development through open ended questioning and they have excellent knowledge of the children’s next steps so that they can facilitate opportunities and extend learning within the moment that is personal to each child.
-The provision both indoors and outdoors encourages independence so that children can access and select a range of creative materials, from clay to construction!
+The provision both indoors and outdoors encourages independence so that children can access and select a range of creative materials.
 Loose parts provision supports the children’s creativity and imagination through carefully selected and versatile objects.
 We also promote a language rich environment which enables children to communicate and express themselves effectively, and as a result grow in self-confidence.
+Adaptations to these areas are regularly assessed by our skilled team, focussing on what the skills and knowledge the children need to develop, what they are currently curious about, what embedded learning have we observed in this area and what can be changed in a way to exploit the learning and interests of the children in this area.

-In Early Years, we have a rigorous approach to phonics teaching.
-Children work together with targeted support.
-We use ‘Read, Write, Inc’ to inform our planning and a large variety of practical activities, both inside and outdoors.
-Each phonics adult-led session comprises of four parts: revisit/review; teach; practise and apply.
-This ensures that children make rapid progress.
+In Early Years, reading is a vital part of our curriculum.
+We have a rigorous approach to phonics teaching following Read Write Inc., this ensures that children make rapid progress so that the vast majority of children meet good outcomes for reading at the end of reception and in turn the year 1 phonics screening check.
 Each child has a phonics pack and a Read Write Inc book that they take home to support their early reading skills.
 Their reading books link to the Phonics sound they are being taught and they can choose a library book to read for pleasure.
-We enjoy daily story time sessions where we enjoy books together and promote a love of reading.
+We enjoy daily story time sessions where we enjoy books together and promote a love of reading as well as using a variation of Helicopter Stories to encourage story writing from the children.
+We learn a new Poetry Basket poem each week to encourage an early love of language.

 Mathematics in Early Years at Glaisdale is based around the White Rose Mathematics programme of study.
-This is taught through a range of planned and structured play situations, both independent, and supported by teachers as play partners, where there is plenty of scope for exploration.
-Not a moment is wasted throughout the day, as Maths is emphasised in all aspects of the daily routine e.g. snack-time /lining up etc. Maths through real-life and meaningful experiences, using practical hands-on resources is key here.
+This is taught through a short, daily teacher-led session as well as a range of planned and structured play situations, both independent, and supported by teachers as play partners, where there is plenty of scope for exploration.
+Not a moment is wasted throughout the day, as Maths is emphasised in all aspects of the daily routine e.g. snack-time, lining up time and at self-registration each morning.
+Maths through real-life and meaningful experiences, using practical hands-on resources is key here.

 Parents as Partners